vanilophp/docs/products.md

 try {
     $product = ProductSearch::findBySlugOrFail('non-existent-slug');
 } catch (ModelNotFoundException $e) {
-    // Handle case where product is not found
+    // Handle case where the product is not found
 }
 ```